 Child Protective Services (CPS) has been working to reduce disproportionality and disparities in the child welfare system since 2004, when it began collecting data to measure and understand the extent of the issue.
 CPS discovered that African American and Native American children in Texas are disproportionately overrepresented in the child welfare system, as they are in all 50 states.
 Hispanic children are not overrepresented, but they experience disparities at different points in the child welfare system.

 Texas is a leader in efforts to eliminate disparities in its child welfare system.
 Senate Bill 6 of the 79th Legislature and Senate Bill 758 of the 80th Legislature laid the foundations and directions for addressing these disparities.
-Texas has analyzed data related to removals and other enforcement actions, reviewed policies and procedures in each child protection region, and developed plans to remedy disparities.
-To assist this effort, Child Protective Services:
+Texas has analyzed data related to CPS removing children from their homes and enforcement actions.
+It has also reviewed policies and procedures in each child protection region, and developed plans to remedy disparities.
+To help with this effort, Child Protective Services:

-- Provides support to local Disproportionality Advisory Committees in every region of the state.
+- Provides support to local disproportionality advisory committees across the state.

-- Developed collaborative relationships with community partners, stakeholders, parents, and youth.
+- Collaborates with parents, youth, community partners, stakeholders, and faith-based organizations.

-- Focused on family strengths and finding permanent homes for children and youth who might otherwise grow up in foster care without a caring adult in their lives (Permanency Care Assistance program).
+- Focuses on family strengths and finding permanent homes for children and youth who might otherwise grow up in foster care without a caring adult in their lives.
+See the Permanency Care Assistance program.